luketurnbull/threejs-castle/README.md

 - [ ] Dim down the ambient light in the scene
 - [ ] Change the Sun settings
 - [ ] Show a moon in the Sky some how?

+## Refinements

+- [ ] Refine experience for mobile
+- [ ] Potentially do adaptive performance?
+Less grass blades and no clouds if the users computer can't handle it?
+- [ ] Play with some Post Processor effects?